Buying a House after a Short Sale in 2014

 If you are are serious and absolutely ready to take the step of getting a pre-approval before shopping for a home, below you will find the typical documentation that the lender will ask from you:

-- 2009 and 2010 tax returns if you have them to help the lender look at how your income was before the hardship started
+- 2011 tax returns if you have them to help the lender look at how your income was before the hardship started

 - One month’s most recent paystubs